 The water test is another test you can perform to help determine hair porosity.
 For the water test, use a spray bottle and lightly mist your hair.
 Observe your hair to see how well it absorbs the water.
 If the water sits on top of your hair, you have low porosity hair.
 If your hair absorbs the water quickly, you have normal to high porosity hair.

 The Strand Test

 Another test you can perform is the strand test.
-This test is the most in-depth test out of the three tests.
-To conduct the strand test, you need to stretch a small section of your hair in different areas of your head, including the crown, front line, temple, and nape.
+This test is the most in-depth of the three.
+To conduct the strand test, stretch a small section of your hair in different areas of your head, including the crown, front line, temple, and nape.
 For the strand test, place a small section of your hair between one of your fingers, often the index, and your thumb.
 Slide your finger from the tip of your hair towards your scalp.
 Notice how your finger slides on your hair.
 If your finger is able to move easily up your hair strands, this is a sign you have low porosity hair.
 Normal hair porosity has a smooth texture and your finger will slide up the hair strand easily.
 If you have high porosity hair, you will have difficulty sliding your finger on your hair.
 High porosity hair feels rough and is dry.

 What Are the Signs of Low Porosity Hair?

 If you're wondering if you have low porosity hair, there are a few indications that will help you determine your type of hair porosity.

 People often think having low porosity hair means your hair is weak, damaged, and fragile.
 That's not true!
 Your hair maintains a dull appearance when you have low porosity hair, and although your hair is healthy, it doesn't have a lot of elasticity.